 Hormones and Mitochondria

 I just finished writing an extensive paper on acquired mitochondrial illness.
-Over the course of the research, I stumbled upon a short essay linking mitochondrial structure and function to estradiol.
+Throughout the research, I stumbled upon a short essay linking mitochondrial structure and function to estradiol.
 More specifically, the rapid estradiol decline common post oophorectomy (ovary removal), fundamentally alters the shape, and ultimately, the function of mitochondria.
-Researchers found that a rapid decline in estradiol evokes significant damage in the brains (and presumably other body parts) of female monkeys.
+Researchers found that a rapid decline in estradiol evokes significant damage in the brains (and presumably other organs) of female monkeys.
 Additional studies using estradiol starved mitochondria from female rodents showed similar shape alterations and consequent declines in brain bioenergetics.
 Interestingly though, with natural menopause, where estradiol declines more gradually, no such structural changes were observed.
-In fact, with the more gradual decline in estradiol the mitochondria appear to increase their production of the lifesaving ATP as a compensatory reaction.
+In fact, with the more gradual decline in estradiol, the mitochondria appear to increase their production of the lifesaving ATP as a compensatory reaction.

 All Paths Lead to the Mitochondria

-In addition providing the fuel for cellular respiration, e.g. life, mitochondria control a host of other functions, steroidogenesis being one of them.
-This means that if we fail to feed the mitochondria or hurl insults at them, hormone dysregulation is inevitable; ditto for inflammation, as the mitochondria regulate inflammatory cascades.
+In addition to providing the fuel for cellular respiration, e.g. life, mitochondria control a host of other functions, steroidogenesis is one of them.
+This means that if we fail to feed the mitochondria or hurl insults at them, hormone dysregulation is inevitable.
+Ditto for inflammation, as the mitochondria regulate inflammatory cascades.
 Every woman knows when her hormones are out of whack.
 Well, now we know that hormone dysregulation emerges from the mitochondria.

 No Estradiol Equals Misshapen Mitochondria: Donuts and Blobs

-Removing the ovaries, starves the mitochondria of one of its many feedback mechanisms and damages the brain mitochondria in the regions of the brain responsible for executive function and memory – the frontal cortex and the hippocampus.
-The mitochondria change shape, from spheres (healthy) to donuts and blobs, which represent early and late stage mitochondrial damage, respectively.
+Removing the ovaries starves the mitochondria of one of its many feedback mechanisms and damages the brain mitochondria in the regions of the brain responsible for executive function and memory – the frontal cortex and the hippocampus.
+The mitochondria change shape, from spheres (healthy) to donuts and blobs, which represent early and late-stage mitochondrial damage, respectively.
 Misshapen mitochondria cannot provide the energy (ATP) needed to perform critical brain functions such as neural communication or the antioxidant tasks needed to clean up toxicants.
-Neurodenegeration ensues.
+Neurodegeneration ensues.
 In layman’s terms, and in the early stages, brain fog and memory loss.
-Researchers believe that it is this loss of functional mitochondria that contributes to the onset of neurodengenerative disorders like Alzheimer’s and other dementias.
+Researchers believe that it is this loss of functional mitochondria that contribute to the onset of neurodegenerative disorders like Alzheimer’s and other dementias.
 And, this loss of function is precipitated by an unnatural loss of estradiol.

 Ovary Removal is Common with Hysterectomy – Now What?

-For the millions of women who have had their ovaries removed with hysterectomy this presents a problem.
-Amid the myriad of other side effects associated with ovary removal, and perhaps, the root cause of these effects, we can add mitochondrial damage; brain mitochondrial damage, specifically.
-The rapid decline of estradiol, and other hormones, places many women at risk for the neurodegenerative disorders like Alzheimer’s.
+For the millions of women who have had their ovaries removed with hysterectomy, this presents a problem.
+Amid the myriad of other side effects associated with ovary removal, and perhaps, the root cause of these effects, we can add mitochondrial damage and brain mitochondrial damage, specifically.
+The rapid decline of estradiol, and other hormones, places many women at risk for neurodegenerative disorders like Alzheimer’s.
 How could this be mitigated?

-Some data suggest that the use of synthetic estrogens damage mitochondria and further diminish the synthesis of remaining endogenous estrogens (the adrenals continue to produce estradiol and other estrogens after the ovaries are removed).
-Women who have used synthetic estrogens such as those in oral contraceptives and hormone replacement therapies have lower concentrations of endogenous estradiol, estrone, androstenedione, testosterone and sex hormone binding globulin.
-Based upon the aforementioned research, the decline in endogenous hormones would suggest a commensurate derangement in mitochondrial structure and function, but there are not data either way.
+Some data suggest that the use of synthetic estrogens damages mitochondria and further diminishes the synthesis of remaining endogenous estrogens (the adrenals continue to produce estradiol and other estrogens after the ovaries are removed).
+Women who have used synthetic estrogens such as those in oral contraceptives and hormone replacement therapies have lower concentrations of endogenous estradiol, estrone, androstenedione, testosterone, and sex hormone-binding globulin.
+Based upon the aforementioned research, the decline in endogenous hormones would suggest a commensurate derangement in mitochondrial structure and function, but there are no data either way.
 At the very least, caution is warranted when contemplating the use of synthetic estrogens, particularly in the current environment that is rife with estrogenic chemicals.
-There are no data on the use of ‘natural’ or ‘bioindentical’ hormones and human mitochondrial function.
+There are no data on the use of ‘natural’ or ‘bioidentical’ hormones and human mitochondrial function.
 So, although the animal data are fairly clear, estradiol replacement begun early enough appears to offset the decline in endogenous estradiol, how this translates to human females is not known.